kubermatic/docs/content/kubeone/main/guides/helm-integration/_index.en.md

     # chart is a required field, simply a chart name to deploy
     chart: kube-state-metrics

-    # where to find the chart, chan be a remote server or local directory.
+    # where to find the chart, can be a remote server.
     # --repo flag of the `helm upgrade` command.
     repoURL: https://prometheus-community.github.io/helm-charts